Dynamic toolset

 participant AI as AI Assistant

-participant Search as gitlab_search_tools
+participant Find as gitlab_find_action

-participant Execute as gitlab_execute_tool
+participant Execute as gitlab_execute_action

 participant GitLab